Humans are different.

 Or begin again.

 *To learn more about the studies documenting the neuroscience of meditation, read about pioneering researcher Richard Davidson, Ph.D. and the Center for Healthy Minds at the University of Wisconsin/Madison.

 Let’s stay in touch!
 Please sign up for my email list.

-MAINSTREAMING REIKI is a downloadable audio series that will deepen your understanding of Reiki practice and give you the confidence and skills to discuss Reiki practice with a mainstream audience, whether that’s your family and friends or you are speaking as a Reiki professional.
-Please click here for more information.
+MAINSTREAMING REIKI is a downloadable audio series that will deepen your understanding of Reiki practice and give you confidence and skills discussing Reiki practice with a mainstream audience, whether that’s your family and friends, or you’re speaking as a Reiki professional.
+Please read more here.